movementlabsxyz/MIP/MIP/mip-37/README.md

 > :warning: Close to the epoch border there should be some buffer.
 Otherwise the protocol rolls over too early.

-This step protects against liveness issues through inactive validators by taking advantage the L1 clock.
-Either the acceptor (or the volunteer-acceptor) has not been active for some time that is considered problematic for liveness, or over 1/3 of the validators have not been active in the `acceptingEpoch`.
-Either way, the current `acceptingEpoch` has not been live and should be skipped.
+This step protects against liveness issues through inactive validators by taking advantage of the L1 clock.
+For more on this consult [MD-117](https://github.com/movementlabsxyz/MIP/pull/117).
+The current `acceptingEpoch` has not been live and should be skipped.

 #### Acceptor

+An acceptor provides the postconfirmation functionality and rolls over the epoch.
+In order to allow for sufficient time for honest validators to provide their commitments, the postconfirmation for a given commitment SHOULD be delayed.

 Every interval `acceptorTerm` one of the validators takes on the role to perform the Postconfirmation functionality.
-This acceptor is responsible for updating the contract state once a super-majority is reached for a superBlock height.
+This acceptor is responsible for updating the contract state once a super-majority is reached for a commitment height.
 The acceptor is rewarded for this service, see the [Rewards section](#rewards).
 We note that this does not equate to a leader in a traditional consensus protocol, as the acceptor does not propose new states.
 Its role can also be taken over by a [volunteer-acceptor](#volunteer-acceptor).

 > :bulb: We separate the acceptor from the validators to achieve separation of concerns and simplify the reward mechanism for the validators.
 This addresses [MD-4:D1](https://github.com/movementlabsxyz/MIP/tree/l-monninger/gas-offset/MD/md-4).